Creating crawlers

 Both web page and feed parsing uses CSS selectors to extract the interesting strings from HTML.
 CSS selectors are those normally simple strings you use in CSS style sheets to select what elements of your web page the CSS declarations should be applied to.

-is the selector.
+In the following example h1 a is the selector.
 It matches all a

-elements.
+elements contained in h1 elements.
 The rule to be applied to the matching

-elements is color: red;
+elements is color: red;.

 h1 a { color: red; }

-in HTML may be used in CSS
+Similarly class="foo" and id="bar" in HTML may be used in CSS

 selectors.
-The following CSS example would color all h1
+The following CSS example would color all h1 headers with the

-red, and all elements with the ID bar
+class foo red, and all elements with the ID bar which is contained in

-elements would be colored blue.
+h1 elements would be colored blue.

 h1.foo { color: red; }